 The last few items are of little consequence to me: larger brakes, +10 horsepower, Nogaro wheels, and the mirror caps.
 Again, I’m accustomed to older cars.
 The 11.3-inch brakes on my Mk6 were a huge improvement over the 10.1-inch brakes on my Mk3.
 So I’m certain that the 12.3-inch brakes on the “S” would have been great.
 They also would have allowed me to use the 16-inch wheels that I like.
 I have no doubt that the 13.4-inch brakes on my GTI Sport are awesome; I just don’t think I’m going to put them to significant use unless I return to the autocross course.
-The +10 horsepower is barely perceivable.
-It’s moot if I opt to reflash the ECU at some point.
-Since the lights, differential, and pushbutton start are easily worth the $2500 package alone, I’ll take the brakes and “extra” horsepower as freebies.
+The +10 horsepower was barely perceivable.
+It’s moot now that I’ve reflashed the ECU with APR Stage 1.
+Since the lights, differential, and pushbutton start are easily worth the $2500 package alone, I’ll take the brakes as freebies.